confluence/python-textbok/python_notes/Useful_Libraries.rst

     "c.{3}t"
     # this will match any five-, six-, or seven-letter word ...
     "c.{3,5}t"

+    # One of the uses for ? is matching the previous character zero or one times
+    # this will match 'http' or 'https'
+    "https?"

     # square brackets [] define a set of allowed values for a character
     # they can contain normal characters, or ranges